 This is my prayer: that your love may abound more and more in knowledge and depth of insight, so that you may be able to discern what is best and may be pure and blameless for the day of Christ- Philippians 1:9-10 NIV

-“Wokeness “ or “being Woke” is a relatively new movement that has captured the hearts and minds of many Christians.
+“Wokeness “ or “being Woke” is a relatively new development that has captured the hearts and minds of many Christians.
 According to the Online Dictionary being “woke” is officially defined as:

 Being alert to injustice in society, especially racism.

-A lot of believers are jumping on the woke bandwagon.
+A lot of well-meaning Christians are jumping on the woke bandwagon.
 But should they?

 So here’s the thing: